-One needs to have a 2.5-kilometre long trek to reach the monastery in the jungle.
+One needs to have a 2.5-kilometre-long trek to reach the monastery in the jungle.
 The footpath is very adventurous but needs caution due to the muddy, slippery surface.
-Colossal trees and vines, contrasting small trees, fascinating wildlife, insects, waterfalls, streams and rivers provide the pleasure and excitement along the way.
-One can see a large number of small creatures such as crickets, bugs, worms and ants rest on the foliage, with the keen eye.
+Colossal trees and vines, contrasting small trees, fascinating wildlife, insects, waterfalls, streams and rivers provide pleasure and excitement along the way.
+One can see a large number of small creatures such as crickets, bugs, worms and ants resting on the foliage, with a keen eye.

-The road that leads to the kalugala aranya senansana goes through the tea plantations, picturesque countryside, mountains, streams, huge boulders, escapement giving the visitors breathtaking scenery all along the way.
-The scenic drive is similar to the journey from lowland Sri Lanka to central highland destinations such as Bandarawela, Ella, Nuwara Eliya, Haputale.
+The road that leads to the Kalugala Aranya Senansana goes through the tea plantations, picturesque countryside, mountains, streams, huge boulders, and escapement giving the visitors breathtaking scenery all along the way.
+The scenic drive is similar to the journey from lowland Sri Lanka to central highland destinations such as Bandarawela, Ella, Nuwara Eliya, and Haputale.

 Being a part of the Kalugala rain forest, it records a very high annual rainfall every year and the area is full of streams and waterfalls.
 One can see a large variety of trees and plants here such as Coconut plantations, Tea plantations, Rubber trees, patches of forests and wetlands are prominent.